erredeco/my-foundation-1/README.md

 - grunt deploy
 	- build assets and copy them into the deploy folder.

-bundle exec compass watch to build css from sass source

 (*) run the command with "sudo " if it doesn't work